AkashKarnatak/annotate_px4_logs/README.md

 Use the `./preprocessing/download_logs.py` script to download ulog files from PX4 flight review's database.
 Download options are specified in the `./preprocessing/downloader_options.yaml` file.
-Update the download parameters to your liking and then run the below command,
+Update the download parameters as desired and then run the following command:

    ```bash
    python3 preprocessing/download_logs.py